omgnetwork/android-sdk/README.md

 The web socket client will be disconnected automatically if no other channel is active, so you won't receive any system event after that.

-By the way, if you want to stop listening before that happen, you can call `omgSocketClient.removeConnectionListener(listener)` or `omgSocketClient.removeChannelListener(listener)`.
+By the way, if you want to stop listening before that happen, you can call `socketClient.removeConnectionListener(listener)` or `socketClient.removeChannelListener(listener)`.

 # Run Kotlin Lint